argentsea/docfx/index.md

     </div>
 </div>

-Stored procedures enable *loose coupling* between the app domain and the data domain.
+Stored procedures enable *loose coupling* between the application domain and the data domain.
 They generally perform better and offer better security too.
 This is why ArgentSea was built to work with stored procedures.
 Because ArgentSea encourages you to do your data-domain work in SQL and your application work in .NET, both your developers and your database administrators have far better control over your data.

 ## Getting Started

 If you like to understand everything first, explore the [deep dives](tutorials/index.md); if you prefer to learn by getting your hands dirty, jump into the [walkthroughs](#walkthroughs).

-## Deep Dives
+### Deep Dives

 1. Installing ArgentSea (coming soon).
 2. [Setting up your configuration](tutorials/configuration.md)